Dhaarani-2004/UNP-Projects-2/README.md

 Completed this project as part of my Data Science and Machine Learning Internship with United Network of Professionals (UNP).
 Key highlights:

-a) Studied and Analyzed the White wine quality dataset to apply ML models and present my insights.
+a) Studied and Analyzed the Red wine quality dataset to apply ML models and present my insights.

 b) Performed various Exploratory Data Analysis to understand the data and compare the variables.